teja624/docker-atom-tutorial/README.md

 There's a package in Docker for pretty much everything, including an in-window terminal.
 This is beyond useful when creating Docker containers.

 ## Show me.
-Ok, no need to get aggresive.
+Alright, take it easy.
 I'll need something from you first ...
 Go to these two links and download + install both Docker and Atom:

 Docker: https://docs.docker.com/engine/installation/
 Atom: https://atom.io